A guest post from Tanya Plattner of Tidy Life Happy Wife

 5. Buy ‘Just Right’ Sized Organizing Containers

 Never buy baskets, organizing bins, or containers before you know what you need to store.
-You’ll always want to declutter first and then see what you’re needs are.
+You’ll always want to declutter first and then see what your needs are.

 Buying the wrong size container can actually contribute to your clutter if you aren’t careful.